 – Keep active: you will need to rest and avoid strenuous physical activities.
 However, you will be encouraged to undertake light physical activities such as walking.
 This helps to stimulate blood flow and avoid joint stiffness.

 – Maintain a healthy diet: in the long term, it is best to have a healthy diet in order to maintain the results of the liposuction.
-So why not start the healthy diet right away?
+So why not start a healthy diet right away?
 During the recovery period, you will be encouraged to limit your consumption of salt, saturated fats and sugar.
-Instead, eat foods which are high in antioxidants which will help the recovery process.
+Instead, eat foods that are high in antioxidants which will help the recovery process.